-When Jonathan Harris first previewed his painting “Critical Race Theory” at his TRIPTYCH: Stronger Together exhibit at the Irwin House Gallery this past November, it sat on a wall just outside the gallery’s main room, but despite its less-than-prominent placement, it sold easily.
+When Jonathan Harris first previewed his painting “Critical Race Theory” at his TRIPTYCH: Stronger Together exhibit at the Irwin House Gallery in Novemeber 2021, it sat on a wall just outside the gallery’s main room, but despite its less-than-prominent placement, it sold easily.
 It was the first step toward a virality that swept over Harris’ painting and sparked a national conversation about critical race theory and the ways social and political issues are taught in America’s classrooms.

 “Critical Race Theory,” which depicts the white-washing of Black history, began its viral journey when The Other 98%, a nonprofit focused on social justice, shared Harris’ painting with their nearly 6.5 million followers.
 Then, the Oklahoma City chapter of Black Lives Matter shared the image, garnering thousands more shares and spreading the painting across the globe.
 One Detroit’s Bill Kubota met up with Jonathan Harris in Detroit on signing day, where he signed and sold out of 250 prints of the painting, to discuss his painting’s swift rise to global acclaim and share what he thinks about critical race theory in the classroom.

 Bill Kubota: December 2021, signing day for Jonathan Harris.
 It’s for one of his paintings on display, but not for sale.
 These art collectors at Noni’s Sherwood Grille in Detroit want their own numbered and autographed print.

 David Mays, Art Collector: It was done this year earlier in 2021, the name of this painting is CRT.
 This is a limited-edition print, CRT standing for critical race theory, a topic of discussion that has permeated through our culture in our community.
 I think the importance of a painting like this during this time can’t even be verbally expressed.